Deep neural networks have an inbuilt Occam's razor: Background literature on generalization in DNNs

-Another study that captured the broader imagination was by Belkin et~al.~\citep{belkin2018reconciling} who showed that DNNs (and related kernel methods) exhibit a `double-descent'' phenomenon: In the under-parameterised regime the generalization error exhibits the classical ``U-shaped'' bias-variance tradeoff that peaks when the number of parameters is equal to the number of data points.
-In the overparameterized regime, the generalization error decreases (the second or ``double'' descent) with increasing ratio of parameters to data points down to some minimal risk (dependent on the dataset and architecture).
-Again, while the phenomenon of double descent (and even multiple descent) has a much longer history in machine learning, see e.g.~\cite{loog2020brief} for some historical comments, the Belkin et~al.~paper~\cite{belkin2018reconciling} played an important role in popularising and framing the question of why DNNs behave so differently from the classical expectations of statistical learning theory.
-This paper also stimulated a number of follow-on works, including a series of important papers that used random matrix theory (RMT) techniques to analytically calculate the generalization error through the whole double-descent regime, albeit for typically simpler architectures, e.g.\ a two-layer neural network with random first-layer weights, and a simple data generating process~\cite{randomfeature,surprises,advani2020high}.
+Belkin et al. \cite{belkin2018reconciling} also stimulated a number of follow-on works, including a series of important papers that used random matrix theory (RMT) techniques to analytically calculate the generalization error through the whole double-descent regime, albeit for typically simpler architectures, e.g.\ a two-layer neural network with random first-layer weights, and a simple data generating process~\cite{randomfeature,surprises,advani2020high}.
 The calculations use similar techniques to earlier pioneering calculations by Seung and Sompolinsky~\cite{mcallester1998some}.
-Such RMT methods have also been extended to kernel methods, where they can be used to analytically calculate the generalization error of neural network-inspired Gaussian processes (NNGPs)~\cite{harzli2021double}.
+Such RMT methods have also been extended to kernel methods, where they can be used to analytically calculate the generalization error of neural network-inspired processes (NNGPs)~\cite{harzli2021double}.
 The same double-descent phenomena can be observed not only in NNGPs, but also in several other key machine-learning techniques, which all exhibit surprisingly good generalization in the overparameterized regime~\cite{pmlr-v80-belkin18a}.
 What this similarity suggests is that the answer to Breiman's first question is most likely broader than the direct context of DNNs trained by SGD and extends to other methods as well.